rudibakaal/Detecting-SMS-Spam-with-Tensorflow/README.md

 ## Motivation
 A binary classification machine learning algorithm for detecting SMS spam.

-A collection of 425 SMS spam messages was manually extracted from the Grumbletext Web site.
-This is a UK forum in which cell phone users make public claims about SMS spam messages, most of them without reporting the very spam message received.

-A subset of 3,375 SMS randomly chosen ham messages of the NUS SMS Corpus (NSC), which is a dataset of about 10,000 legitimate messages collected for research at the Department of Computer Science at the National University of Singapore.

-Also incorporated is the SMS Spam Corpus, which has 1,002 SMS ham messages (genuine) and 322 spam messages [1].
+The SMS Spam Collection is a public set of 5,574 SMS labeled messages that have been collected for mobile phone spam research [1].

 The algorithm was able to learn the message vocabulary and return the term-document matrix through the sklearn TfidfVectorizer class.
 The binary label was one hot encoded with the sklearn LabelEncoder class.